Fox-ML-infrastructure/Fox-v1-infra/LEGAL/SUBSCRIPTIONS.md

 ### Business / Internal Use

-**"Business use" or "internal use"** means any use of the Software within a company, organization, or other legal entity, including:
+**"Business use" or "internal use"** means any Commercial Use (as defined in `COMMERCIAL_LICENSE.md` Section 1), including but not limited to:

 - Internal tools, dashboards, or research pipelines
 - Proofs of concept, evaluations, or pilot projects (regardless of whether they generate revenue or are "experimental")
 - Non-revenue or "experimental" usage (even if not generating revenue, experimental use within a business context requires a commercial license)
 - Use by employees, contractors, interns, or affiliates in the course of their work
 - Use by sole proprietors, freelancers, or independent contractors in connection with any business activity or client work
+- Use in any environment (development, testing, staging, or production) within a business or organizational context

 **Any business or internal use by or for a commercial organization requires a commercial license**, regardless of whether the use directly generates revenue, is experimental, is a proof of concept, or is claimed to be "non-commercial" or "research-only."
+See `COMMERCIAL_LICENSE.md` Section 1 for the complete definition of "Commercial Use."

 **FOR THE AVOIDANCE OF DOUBT:** There is no "free trial" or "evaluation period" for commercial use.
 Any use within a business context requires a commercial license from the start.
 The 30-day evaluation period described in `LEGAL/SUPPORT_POLICY.md` is for non-commercial evaluation only and does not permit commercial use.